Differential Privacy Analysis of Decentralized Gossip Averaging under Varying Threat Models: Introduction

-\textbf{Secure Aggregation in Decentralized Learning.} While the amplification effect of summation is well-understood in centralized FL, its impact in fully decentralized settings remains underexplored.
+\textbf{Secure Aggregation in Decentralized Learning.} While the privacy amplification effect coming from summation is well-understood in centralized FL, its impact in fully decentralized settings remains underexplored.
 In current gossip-based systems~\citep{networkdp2}, each node receives messages directly from its neighbors and can, in principle, view their full content.
-As we show, summation over a node's neighborhood can yield a meaningful privacy amplification.
+As we show, summation over a node's neighborhood can give a meaningful privacy amplification.
 Several studies have proposed integrating MPC primitives into decentralized learning workflows~\citep{jayaraman2018distributed,lian2018asynchronous,jeon2021privacy}.
 Concrete protocols for decentralized secure aggregation have been developed in recent works~\citep{sabater2022gopa,dlsa1,biswas2024}.
 The use of secure summation for private decentralized algorithms has also been considered in specific applications such as differentially private PCA~\citep{nicolas2024differentially}. \\

-\textbf{Our Contributions:} \begin{itemize} \item We develop a novel analytical framework for evaluating differential privacy guarantees in decentralized gossip-based averaging algorithms.
+\textbf{Our Contributions:} \begin{itemize} \item We provide an analytical framework for evaluating differential privacy guarantees in decentralized gossip-based averaging algorithms.
 Our framework leverages a {linear dynamical systems} perspective to track sensitivity propagation through iterative updates.

-\item We demonstrate that the DP guarantees, for both non-adaptive and adaptive compositions-with or without secure summation-can be directly characterized using the Gaussian mechanism, with sensitivity and noise scale computed with the help of our linear system model.
+\item We demonstrate that the DP guarantees can be directly characterized using the Gaussian mechanism, with sensitivity and noise scale computed via the gossip matrix and the linear systems perspective we consider.

-\item Our empirical results show that the squared sensitivity scales as $T$ over $T$ training rounds, significantly improving over the $O(T^2)$ growth in state-of-the-art analyses based on R\'enyi differential privacy (RDP).
+\item We show that in case of a single node view (e.g., that of secure summation based averaging protocols), the squared sensitivity scales asymptotically as $T$ over $T$ training rounds, significantly improving over the $O(T^2)$ growth in state-of-the-art analyses based on RDP~\citep{networkdp2}.

-\item We validate our findings on a decentralized logistic regression task using the MNIST dataset, showing privacy-utility trade-offs comparable to those of central FL.
+\item As an application of the sensitivity analysis, we combine the privacy bounds with the utility analysis of noisy decentralized learning~\citep{koloskova2020unified} and show that the excess risk of strongly convex losses is asymptotically similar to the centralized private learning.

 \end{itemize}